Noulens/My_42_piscine/README.md

 -Rush02 is 100% functional and was graded 105%.

-I have included the pdf for convenience, I did not wrote those and have no right on those.
+I have included the pdf for convenience, I did not write them and have no rights over these files.
 I will remove them if such a request were to be made by the owner.